kedro-org/kedro/docs/source/03_tutorial/07_set_up_experiment_tracking.md

 ## Set up your nodes and pipelines to log metrics

-Now that we have set up the tracked datasets to log our experiment tracking data, the next step is to ensure that the data is returned from your nodes.
+Now that you have set up the tracking datasets to log experiment tracking data, the next step is to ensure that the data is returned from your nodes.

-Let's set up the data to be logged for the metrics dataset - under `nodes.py` of your `data_processing` pipeline (`/src/kedro-experiment-tracking-tutorial/pipelines/data_processing/nodes.py`), modify your `evaluate_model` function by adding in three different metrics: `score` to log your r2 score, `mae` to log your mean absolute error, and `me` to log your max error, and returning those 3 metrics as a key value pair.
+Set up the data to be logged for the metrics dataset - under `nodes.py` of your `data_processing` pipeline (`/src/kedro-experiment-tracking-tutorial/pipelines/data_processing/nodes.py`), modify your `evaluate_model` function by adding in three different metrics: `score` to log your r2 score, `mae` to log your mean absolute error, and `me` to log your max error, and returning those 3 metrics as a key value pair.

 The new `evaluate_model` function would look like this: